 - It helps to relieve pain and soreness in your muscles.

-ACV is a rich source of potassium which helps relieve thigh cramps or any other muscle cramps.
+Apple cider vinegar is a rich source of potassium, which helps in relieving thigh cramps or any other muscle cramps.
 Low potassium is the common cause of muscle cramps.
 There are many nutrients in apple cider vinegar that control the fluid balance in the body.
-Also, the anti-inflammatory properties of AVC helps to ease the muscle pain.
+Also, the anti-inflammatory properties of apple cider vinegar help to ease the muscle pain.
 Read here the other benefits of apple cider vinegar.

 - Add 1 tbsp of ACV in a glass of warm water.

-- Drink this tonic solution once a day to prevent thigh cramps.
+- Drink this tonic water, once a day to prevent thigh cramps.

 - Repeat regularly, until you get effective results.